How to get residency, set up a company and investment opportunities in Costa Rica

 Dividends and Interests paid to non-resident entities or individuals are subject to a withholding tax of 15%.
 Dividends paid by listed companies are subject to a reduced rate of 5%.
 Payments on interests between financial entities are subject to a reduced rate of 5.5%.

-Payments to non-resident entities or individuals on royalties, as patents, trademarks, franchises or formulas are subject to a withholding tax of 25%.
+Payments to non-resident entities or individuals on royalties, like patents, trademarks, franchises or formulas are subject to a withholding tax of 25%.
 Technical service and management fees are also subject to 25% withholding tax.

 Income remitted by a branch to its foreign head office is subject to a final withholding tax of 15%.